terrydolan/premrpi/README.md

 ## Building blocks

-The analysis and the app use python, jupyter notebook, pandas, beautiful soup, requests and spyre.
+The analysis and the app use python, jupyter notebook, pandas, beautiful soup, requests and streamlit.
 The app is deployed using heroku.

 ## Data source